Louminator/Louminator.github.io/_pages/about.md

 ---
 permalink: /
-title: "Mathematics is everywhere and for everyone."
+title: "I am Lou Rossi"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a mathematician, an educator and a leader at the University of Delaware.
+I am a mathematician, an educator and often a leader at the University of Delaware.
 I see mathematics in everything around me.
 One of the great things about a career as a university faculty member is that you have the opportunity and freedom to play many roles working with many